-In analysing the gender pay gap we need to factor in the IIS population (employees on UK contract who work for Germany where we have no influence on pay), which does impact our gender pay gap.
-Excluding IIS the gender pay gap would be 23.51% (marginally up from 23.31% in 2017).
-This gap is slightly above the IT industry average of 21%.
+In analysing the gender pay gap we need to factor in the IIS population (employees on UK contract who work for in international roles linked into Germany where we have no influence on pay), which does impact our gender pay gap.
+Excluding IIS the gender pay gap would be 18.85% (considerably down from 23.51% in 2018).
+This gap is slightly below the IT industry average of 21%.
 Under gender pay legislation we have to report both the IIS and UK employees in our submission, but it is important to highlight how this section of employees impact the UK numbers.

 What is T-Systems Limited doing?